 It has also benefited from the success of series including Killing Eve (pictured), which is sold by Endeavor Content but was commissioned by BBCS’s joint venture channel BBC America and produced by UK-based Sid Gentle Films, in which BBCS holds a majority stake.

-Subscriptions at its North American streaming service Britbox, which is operated with UK commercial broadcaster ITV and US-based AMC, have soared to 640,000 while the organisation said it had returned £176 million to UK indies through rights investments and royalties.
+Subscriptions at its North American streaming service Britbox, which is owned with UK commercial broadcaster ITV and US-based AMC, have soared to 640,000 while the organisation said it had returned £176 million to UK indies through rights investments and royalties.

 Headlines sales were down almost 3% to £1.37 billion, however, and the broadcaster’s commercial arm admitted the “need for business transformation is still significant and delivering expected margins in a world of hyper-competition is challenging.”